AhmedTaha012/ObstacaleAvoid-Robot-QLearning/README.md

 •	A certain number of episodes is determined – represents the number of the iterations.
 Then the robot will determine it is in the exploring phase or not.
 If the robot were in the exploring phase, the sensors readings will be sent to the robot to determine the current state of the robot and as the robot is in the exploring phase, it will take random action.
 Now and after taking a random action, the robot is in a new state.
 The reward will be calculated and the Q will be updated using and the number of the iterations will be decreased by one.
 This will be repeated till the end of the exploring phase.\

-•	If the robot was exploiting, the sensors readings’ will be sent to the robot to determine the current state of the robot, and take an action its goal which is to get the maximum reward based on what it learnt in the learning or exploring phase.
+•	If the robot was exploiting, the sensors readings’ will be sent to the robot to determine the current state of the robot, and take an action to achieve its goal which is to get the maximum reward based on what it has learnt in the learning or exploring phase.